Posts

 Image

-Working With AI: Civility Is Not Optional — It’s the System Constraint This is Mr. Why from Truality.Mental and this is the Working with AI Series — Chapter Two .
-Chapter One established something foundational: consistent use reveals truth faster than theory.
+🧭 Working With AI the Right Way — Chapter Two — Civility Is the System Constraint 🧭 Civility Is Not Optional — It’s Infrastructure Chapter One established something foundational: consistent use reveals truth faster than theory.
 This chapter builds directly on that foundation, because once you work with AI daily, one rule becomes unavoidable: Civility is not etiquette.
 It’s infrastructure.
 This isn’t about politeness for its own sake.
 It’s about how systems behave under pressure—and what breaks them.
 The Line Most People Cross Without Noticing A common mistake shows up early, especially when people are frustrated or chasing speed: Asking for disrespectful actions Pushing arbitrary or unethical requests Treating the system like an object to dominate The justification is usually the same: “It’s just a tool.”
 That framing is technically true—and practically harmful.
-If you wouldn’t ask a competent human collaborator to do something unethical, deceptive, o...
+If you wouldn’t ask a competent human collaborator to do something unethical, deceptive, or degrading, asking AI...

 Image